zacstewart/zacstewart.github.io/_posts/2020-09-19-an-old-ruby-project.md

 That helps.
 Almost everything installed when I ran `bundle install`.
 Not json version 1.8.3, though.
 There are some details in the error message about rb_cFixnum and rb_cBignum symbols being missing.
 That sounds like the release note for Ruby 2.4.0.
-They dropped those two to unify under `Integer` Who even needs to install json?
+They dropped those two to unify under `Integer`.
+Who even needs to install json?
 Isn't this part of the standard lib?
 I can't remember.
 The dependency chain says dm-serializer wants it, and data_mapper wants that.
 Why the hell did I use DataMapper on this project anyway?
 Maybe I didn't want